 For the most regal entrance, you must have a cathedral-length veil.
 "A cathedral-length veil extends beyond the train of the bride's gown and is the most dramatic down-the-aisle length," says Caravella.

-Have a price tag in mind what can seem to be a flimsy piece of fabric can actually cost much more than expected, easily racking up your wedding style budget so some of the veils may even cost more than the actual dress itself also the wedding veil have to has continent dress whale it has to go with the length of the train by sample if you have a long chapel or a Royal veil on a very short dress it will make your dress and you look even shorter and makes your back look flatter and it is plus your body is not balance as your height because you have legs showing and your head so if you have a short Veil on the short dress what do is keep your height.
+Have a price tag in mind what can seem to be a flimsy piece of fabric can actually cost much more than expected, easily racking up your wedding style budget so some of the veils may even cost more than the actual dress itself also the wedding veil have to has continent dress whale it has to go with the length of the train by sample if you have a long chapel or a Royal veil on a very short dress it will make your dress and you look even shorter and makes your back look flatter and it is plus your body is not balance as your height because you have legs showing and your head so if you have a short Veil on the short dress what that will do is keep your height.

-If short veil on the short dress it will make your keeps your height not make the short and it is as and keep your legs keep you heigh and and keep your shape and heigh together anyway if you are going for a ball gown and has long! train and then you have a short the veil on a ball gown that has a very long train it will make your head look bit bigger and make it stand out and mostly of all make you well it longer and and flat from the back so.
+If short veil on the short dress it will make your keeps your height not make the short and it is as and keep your legs keep as the heigh it is and keep your shape and heigh together anyway if you are going for a ball gown and has long! train and then you must not have a short the veil on a ball gown that has a very long train it will make your head look bit bigger and make it stand out and mostly of all make you well longer and flat from the back so.
 It is because the train and the length of it so you need the veil that is the some length as the train no longer and need so it sits on end of not over it so it just balanced you out in every way.
 From the back and front so never have short veil with long train it just do not work for you because you height body shape and features too.

-If you are going to have a colour vile like red or gold or green it`s has to match the colour of the dress so it because it has to continent the dress and make the dress what it is and like said at the start ?
+If you are going to have a colour vile like red or gold or green it`s has to match the colour of the dress so it because it has to continent the dress and make the dress what it is like I said at the start ?